-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more on FICO here.
+The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+For details on FICO, read more here.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is calculated from both the good and the bad in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

 For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
-This payment history ensures that there is sufficient information in your report to generate a score.
+This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
 Some folks don't have a long enough credit history to get a credit score.
-They may need to spend a little time building up credit history before they apply for a loan.
+They may need to build up credit history before they apply.